spritejs/spritejs/docs/en/doc/attribute.md

 `[x, y]` Get or set the scaling of the element, if set to negative values, the element will be flipped.

+## scrollLeft

+_Group_

+Gets or sets the number of pixels that a group's children is scrolled to the left.

+## scrollTop

+_Group_

+Gets or sets the number of pixels that a group's children is scrolled to the top.

 ## shadow

 _Sprite, Group, Label, Path_